Priyankas007/priyankas007.github.io/_pages/about.md

   <p>
   👋 Hi there!
 I’m a master’s student at Stanford University 🌲, studying computer science on the artificial intelligence track.
 In 2024, I earned my bachelor’s degree from Stanford, specializing in computer science with a focus on biocomputation.
 My undergraduate honors thesis, _"Nearest Neighbors Nonnegative Spatial Factorization to Study Spatial and Temporal Transcriptomics"_, explored optimization and dimensionality reduction approaches in spatial and temporal data analysis utilizing Gaussian processes. <br>

-  🧬 Currently, I’m a research assistant with <a href="https://profiles.stanford.edu/barbara-engelhardt">Dr. Barbara Engelhardt</a> at the Stanford Biomedical Data Science Department and the Gladstone Institutes, where I develop computational algorithms for spatial transcriptomics datasets. </b>
+  🧬 Currently, I’m a research assistant with <a href="https://profiles.stanford.edu/barbara-engelhardt">Dr. Barbara Engelhardt</a> at the Stanford Biomedical Data Science Department and the Gladstone Institutes, where I develop computational algorithms for spatial transcriptomics datasets. <br>

   🦠 In the past, I've worked with <a href="https://samueli.ucla.edu/people/aaron-meyer/">Dr. Aaron Meyer</a> to develop a binding model for antibodies at UCLA’s Department of Bioengineering through the Amgen Scholars program and as a research assistant at the Cleveland Clinic helping on data analysis on studies related to COVID vaccination.
 Most recently, I have led the design and development of bioinformatics data storage solutions as a software engineer at Roche. <br>